 The course of study focuses on the instructional and educational classes and experiences that will assist the student in preparing for transition from school to postsecondary life, including postsecondary education, vocational education, integrated employment (including supported employment), adult services, independent living, or community participation.
 It relates directly to the student's postsecondary outcome goals, annual transition goals, and transition services.
 The course of study identifies the specific courses that a student will take, whether special education or general education, that demonstrate progress toward postsecondary and annual goals.
-The OSDE-SES requires the names of the courses be listed for the student's current and remaining years in school for compliance.
-The course of study is updated annually and if the postsecondary goals change, the course of study may change.
+The OSDE-SES requires the names of the course of study is updated annually and if the postsecondary goals change, the course of study may change.
 The IEP team should consider the entry requirements of desired postsecondary educational programs and scholarship requirements to ensure the student is on track to achieve their postsecondary goals.